-For over 20 years, the link between the island of Samothrace and mainland Greece was serviced by Saos Ferries (in 2017 there was an attempt by CS Ferries to provide some competition but it failed).
+For over 20 years, the link between the island of Samothraki and mainland Greece was serviced by Saos Ferries (in 2017 there was an attempt by CS Ferries to provide an alternative connection, but it hasn't materialized).

 The ship Adamantios Korais

 It was built in 1987 on a Japanese ship yard and was used on various routes in Japan up until 2007 when it was bought by Zante Ferries.
 The ship was refurbished and modified.
 It takes its name after Adamantios Korais, a Greek writer who lived in the second half of the 18th century and the first half of the 19th.

 The ferry is paninted white and bright orange and has the following specifications:

 - maximum capacity: 1100 passengers and 250 cars;